oslabs-beta/troveql/README.md

 - Cache performance monitoring with key metrics such as Hit/Miss Rate and Query Response Time

 ## Documentation
-Visit our website (insert website link) to get more information and watch a demo of TroveQL and its performance monitoring application TroveMetrics.
+Visit <a href="https://www.troveql.io/">our website</a> to get more information and watch a demo of TroveQL and its performance monitoring application TroveMetrics.

 ## Table of Contents
 - [Install](#install-troveql)